allefeld/cvmanova/README.md

 values should be interpreted.

-The simple answer is: Negative values do not have an interpretation per se, and they can never be significantly above zero, so there is no problem for reporting.
+The simple answer is: Negative values do not have an interpretation per se, and they can never be significantly below zero, so there is no problem for reporting.

 The longer answer is that the values produced by the algorithm are only